Felix-Yvonnet/SAT_CDCL/README.md

 In addition to the basic CDCL algorithm, we implemented different other solvers to compare and optimize the results.

 ## testing
+Before running anything, make sure to have your binary available on the root of the project by calling `cp target/release/sat_solver` .
+I recommand using `cargo build --release` before that as explained in section [Use](#Use)
 To test the program, run the following line:
 ```bash
 ./tests/run.sh <timeout> <jobs>